Our products

 Omega-3 and Supplements: Are They Necessary?

-With the supplement industry billing billions for fish oil capsules, it's worth asking: do you need supplements if you eat fish regularly?
+With the supplement industry generating billions from fish oil capsules, it's worth asking: do you need supplements if you eat fish regularly?

-• If you eat 2-3 servings of oily fish per week, you don't need omega-3 supplements.
+• If you eat 2-3 servings of oily fish per week, you do not need omega-3 supplements.
 Your diet covers your needs.

-• Bioavailability is higher in fish: omega-3s from fish are absorbed better than those from capsules, possibly due to the food matrix that accompanies them.
+• Bioavailability is higher in fish: omega-3 from fish is absorbed better than from capsules, possibly due to the food matrix that accompanies it.

 At Bacalalo, we believe the best way to incorporate omega-3 into your diet is by enjoying good seafood products.
 From our premium sardines to our Norwegian smoked salmon or our Cantabrian anchovies, each product is a delicious and natural source of essential fatty acids.
 Because taking care of your health and enjoying gastronomy are not incompatible.